vanus-labs/docs/user-manual/connectors/source/mysql.md

 ---

 # MySQL Source
-This document provides a brief introduction of the MySQL Source.
+This document provides a brief introduction of MySQL Source.
 It is also designed to guide you through the process of running an MySQL Source Connector.
 ## Introduction